- Follow The Disciple's Road on WordPress.com

 The Tale of Emanuel Nenger

-Posted in Church, Commitment, Discipleship, Doing Good, God's Work, Good Works, Individuality, Influence, Ministry, Service, Spiritual Gifts, Talents
+Posted in Church, Commitment, Discipleship, Doing Good, God's Work, Good Works, Individuality, Influence, Ministry, Service, Spiritual Gifts, Stewardship, Talents

 Leave a comment

-Popcorn Poppers and Irons
+Popcorn Poppers & Irons

 Some of us are old enough to remember eating popcorn made from a popcorn popper rather than a microwave.
 We’re also old enough to remember when people not only owned irons but actually used them.
 The following story stems from … Continue reading

-Posted in Change, Church, Communication, Current Events, Discernment, Evangelism, God's Work, Ministry, Music, Personal, Preaching, Sunday School, The Gospel, Worship
+Posted in Change, Church, Communication, Current Events, Discernment, Evangelism, God's Work, Ministry, Music, Personal, Preaching, Priorities, Sunday School, The Gospel, Worship

-Tagged recent changes in churches, rules at Bob Jones university, the modernization of the church, the problem of outdated rules, What were the early churches like?
+Tagged christianity, Church, recent changes in churches, rules at Bob Jones university, the modernization of the church, the problem of outdated rules, What were the early churches like?

 Leave a comment